-The programme is funded by the Foreign & Commonwealth Office.
+The programme is funded by the UK Foreign, Commonwealth, and Development Office.

-The main academic strands of the ten-week CRISP Fellowship include science, innovation, leadership and management, as well as wider issues including global challenges, politics, and international relations.
+The main academic strands of the twelve-week CRISP Fellowship include science, innovation, leadership and management, as well as wider issues including global challenges, politics, and international relations.
+The programme runs from early April through late June.
 The modules aim to:

 - Develop an understanding of the UK science field and a range of innovation management processes

 - Explore the interactions between research, innovation, and economic development

 - Research and present a business plan based on individual interests and experience